Opinion: German gymnasts take the lead with full-body leotards | DW | 29.07.2021

 The rule can't possibly have anything to do with sporting performances.
 After all, the men compete in strapped pants which aren't tight at all.
 They do they wear shorts during floor exercises, but that's because the bridge under the foot hinders them when running and jumping.

 The reason for all this is pretty standard: The rules are made by men and are aimed at a voyeuristic male audience.
-The photos and articles about the sport are being produced by sports rooms which are mostly still male dominated.
+The photos and articles about the sport are being produced by sports rooms that are mostly still male-dominated.
 Women in sport are of very little interest to them apart from during important occasions such as the Olympics.

 At the Olympics, women should at the very least fit the cliche: powerful, friendly, full of grace and, if possible, sexy.
 Sex sells.